SCOPE OF THIS CHAPTER

 13.1 Foster Carer's Partners

-Where the proposed new member of the household is a partner of the foster carer, there will be a presumption that he or she will have a part to play in caring for any child in the placement.
-Therefore a full Form F assessment of his or her suitability for this role must be completed before the partner moves into the foster home.
+Where the proposed new member of the household is a partner of the foster carer, there will be a presumption that they will have a part to play in caring for any child in the placement.
+Therefore a full Form F assessment of their suitability for this role must be completed before the partner moves into the foster home.
 Part of the assessment will focus on the new relationship, the change in circumstances for the carer and the fostering household.
 The same procedure for this assessment will be carried out as for any foster carer applicant and it will be presented to the Fostering Panel and the Agency Decision Maker (Fostering) in accordance with the preceding paragraphs of this chapter.

 In situations where the new partner will be a significant visitor and wishes to stay overnight but will not be moving in to the household, the Fostering Service has a duty to safeguard the children in their care, therefore, a Disclosure and Barring Service check will be carried out in the first instance on the new partner, and other checks deemed necessary by the service including suitable references.
 It may be that a GP health check is also requested and interviews with a previous partner and children carried out.
 However, this should be discussed with the partner and their comments taken into account.
 The service will undertake a significant person's assessment covering such areas as understanding/attitude to fostering, safe caring, the current relationship and any previous relationship.
 Aspects of the assessment must include the views of the foster carer.
 The assessment should also take account of, amongst other things, the number and ages of the children in the placement, their views about the foster carer's partner, the significance and stability of the relationship (including how long they have known each other) and the foster carer's history of fostering.
 The new partner should not have unsupervised access to fostered children until these checks have been carried out and no overnight stays will be authorised until the assessment has been presented to the fostering team manager and service manager.